Publication Ethics

 Corrections

-Minor corrections, such as typographical errors, will be transparently made and noted with a correction statement.
+Minor corrections like typographical errors will be transparently made and noted with a correction statement.
 The changes will be reflected directly in the document, and an editorial note will be provided to inform readers of the changes.
 Relevant literature databases will be notified to reflect these corrections in their records.

 Retractions

-Article retraction is reserved for works with serious flaws, such as unethical research, plagiarism, or unreliable results (due to miscalculation, experimental errors, data fabrication, or falsification), or where findings have been published without proper attribution or permission to re-publish.
-Retracted articles will be removed from the journal's article page, but the title and author names will remain listed, preceded by "RETRACTED:".
+Article retraction is reserved for works with serious flaws, such as unethical researchplagiarism, or unreliable results (due to miscalculation, experimental errors, data fabrication, or falsification), or where findings have been published without proper attribution or permission to re-publish.
+Retracted articles will be removed from the journal's article page, but the title and author names will remain listed, preceded by "RETRACTED: [article title]".
 The article's DOI will remain active, and a notice explaining who retracted the article and the reasons for retraction will be added.

 The journal does not charge fees for corrections or retractions.
-Please see our Article Withdrawal Policy for more detailed information on the article withdrawal, retraction, or correction process.
+Please see our Policy for more detailed information on the article withdrawal, retraction, or correction process.

 References: